-6 This is cataphoric; they are to judge what follows.
+1 This is cataphoric; they are to judge what follows.

-7 Those officiating bless the 'cup', which then blesses those who partake.
+2 Those officiating bless the 'cup', which then blesses those who partake.
+Yes, to partake worthily brings blessing.

-8 Although one finds it difficult to agree with the Roman doctrine of transubstantiation, that the words of the one officiating transform the wine into literal blood, Paul evidently takes a very serious view of the 'Lord's Table'.
+3 Although one finds it difficult to agree with the Roman doctrine of transubstantiation, that the words of the one officiating transform the wine into literal blood, Paul evidently takes a very serious view of the 'Lord's Table'.
 It is not a mere symbolism.